vsnikalex/quarkus/QUARKUS.md

 #### Notes
 ##### Native
-* if you use Response and Quarkus can’t determine the beans that are serialized, you need to annotate them with @RegisterForReflection
+* If you use Response and Quarkus can’t determine the beans that are serialized, you need to annotate them with @RegisterForReflection
-* while @Consumes and @Produces are optional as auto-negotiation is supported, it is heavily recommended to annotate your endpoints with them to define precisely the expected content-types
+* While @Consumes and @Produces are optional as auto-negotiation is supported, it is heavily recommended to annotate your endpoints with them to define precisely the expected content-types
 *
 ##### General
-* no-args constructor required for JSON serialization
+* No-args constructor required for JSON serialization
 * Quarkus uses a default scoping of @ApplicationScoped
+* Panache Entity: And thanks to our field access rewrite, when your users read person.name they will actually call your getName() accessor, and similarly for field writes and the setter.
+This allows for proper encapsulation at runtime as all fields calls will be replaced by the corresponding getter/setter calls.
+* The stream methods require a transaction to work
 *